hmrc/income-tax-mtd-changelog/README.md

 - Submit UK Property Accounting Adjustments
 - Submit Foreign Property Accounting Adjustments

-RULE_TYPE_OF_BUSINESS_INCORRECT is now returned when the `calculationID` supplied relates to a different type of business.
+RULE_TYPE_OF_BUSINESS_INCORRECT is now returned when using the STATEFUL Gov-Test-Scenario and the `calculationID` supplied relates to a different type of business.

 ---
 ### 24 May 2024